GLP-1 tracker apps, an honest 2026 comparison

 iPhone vs Android

-For a simple decision rule, if you are on iPhone and you want a watch on your wrist, Phaze or Shotsy.
-If you are on Android, Phaze or Pep.
-If you want labs and DEXA on either platform, only Phaze covers it natively.
-If you switch platforms during your GLP-1 journey (a not-uncommon move during a phone upgrade), pick a tracker that exists on both, otherwise migration becomes a manual export from one app and import into another.
+For a simple decision rule: if you want an Apple Watch app, Phaze or Glapp clearly have one.
+If you want labs and DEXA import alongside doses, Phaze and Regimen both track labs, with Phaze adding DEXA import and body-composition estimates.
+If you switch platforms during your GLP-1 journey, pick a tracker that exists on both, otherwise migration becomes a manual export and import.

-Apple Health and Health Connect integration is uneven across this category.
-Phaze reads weight from Apple Health on iOS and from Health Connect on Android, so a smart scale you already use stays useful.
-Shotsy reads from Apple Health.
-Pep, Mingo, and Regimen vary by version.
-Always check the current store description for the integration list before you commit, since it changes release to release.
+Apple Health and Health Connect integration is common but uneven across this category.
+Phaze reads weight, steps, and workouts from Apple Health.
+Shotsy, Pep, Regimen, and Mingo all describe Apple Health support; Regimen also lists Google Health Connect.
+Always check the current store description for the integration list, since it changes between releases.

 Direct comparisons live on the /compare hub, with deeper pages on /compare/shotsy and /compare/glapp.

-More: best on iPhone and best on Android.
+More: GLP-1 trackers on iPhone and on Android.

 05